William S. Skylstad: Bishop of Spokane

-On April 17, 1990, Pope John Paul II appointed Skylstad as the fifth Bishop of the Diocese of Spokane; his installation was on April 27, 1990.
-After having served as the vice president of the USCCB since 2001, Skylstad was elected to a three-year term as USCCB president on November 15, 2004.
+On April 17, 1990, Pope John Paul II appointed Skylstad as the fifth Bishop of Spokane; his installation was on April 27, 1990.
+After having served as the vice president of the United States Conference of Catholic Bishops (USCCB) since 2001, Skylstad was elected to a three-year term as USCCB president on November 15, 2004.

-In December 2004, the Diocese of Spokane declared Chapter 11 Bankruptcy to manage the claims of people credibly abused by its priests.
+In December 2004, the diocese declared Chapter 11 Bankruptcy to manage the claims of people credibly abused by its priests.
 As part of its bankruptcy agreement, the diocese agreed to pay at least $48 million to the victims as compensation.
 The money for the settlement was to come from insurance companies, the sale of church property, contributions from Catholic groups and from the diocese's parishes.
-On April 12, 2007, four prominent donors to the Diocese of Spokane wrote private letters to Skylstad asking him to resign, terming the sexual abuse settlement he approved as a "complete disaster".
+In April 2007, four prominent donors to the diocese wrote private letters to Skylstad asking him to resign, terming the sexual abuse settlement he approved as a "complete disaster".
 Skylstad expressed disappointment that the Spokesman-Review had published the contents of private letters.

 Retirement

-On June 30, 2010, Pope Benedict XVI accepted Skylstad's letter of resignation as bishop of the Diocese of Spokane.
+On June 30, 2010, Pope Benedict XVI accepted Skystad's letter of resignation as bishop of Spokane.

-In 2016, Catholic Charities USA name Skylstad as one of its two volunteers of the year.
+In 2016, Catholic Charities USA named Skylstad as one of its two volunteers of the year.
 They cited his counseling and spiritual guidance to clients at the House of Charity in Spokane.
 Skylstad also worked to connect Catholic Charities of Spokane clients needing assistance.

 Controversies

 O'Donnell case

-Court records in 2005 showed that Skylstad during the 1970s, when was still a priest, consistently delayed acting response to sexual abuse accusations against Patrick O'Donnell.
-O'Donnell was a diocese priest with a history of inappropriate behavior with teenage boys.
+Court records in 2005 showed that Skylstad during the 1970s, when was still a priest, consistently delayed acting response to sexual abuse accusations against Reverend Patrick O'Donnell, a priest with a history of inappropriate behavior with teenage boys.
 The diocese personal board removed O'Donnell from his current parish due to complaints from the pastor.
 The board then reassigned O'Donnell to the Assumption of the Blessed Virgin Mary Parish in Spokane, where Skylstad was the pastor.

-After O'Donnell started working at Assumption, Rita Flynn, a parishioner, started hearing stories from her son about O'Donnell behaving inappropriately with boys.
+After O'Donnell started working at Assumption, Rita Flynn, a parishioner started hearing stories from her son about O'Donnell behaving inappropriately with boys.
 She complained about O'Donnell twice to Skylstad, who did nothing.
 Finally, Flynn's husband told Skylstad he would expose O'Donnell's behavior to the entire parish if the diocese did not remove him.
 At that point, the diocese sent O'Donnell to Seattle for treatment.
 He later admitted to abusing 11 boys at the parish.
 When asked about O'Donnell in 2005 in a legal deposition, Skylstad said he could not remember meeting with the Flynns or their accusations against O'Donnell.

 Abuse accusation

 On March 8, 2006, a woman accused Skylstad of having sexually abused her as a minor from December 1961 to December 1963 at both St. Joseph and Gonzaga University.
-The accusation was made as part of the diocese of Spokane bankruptcy agreement.
+The accusation was made as part of the diocesan bankruptcy agreement.
 He completely denied the accusations.
 On June 12, Skylstad's lawyer said that an investigation he conducted had found no evidence to back the accuser's claim.